ANNA SCHAAD MONTGOMERY

-Anna’s debut CD, The Raven Project, was released in 1998 and explored the range and versatility of her newly commissioned electric five-string viola, “Wicked Grace.”
-This project forged her friendship with one of her great musical allies, David MacVittie, a multi-instrumental song wizard of Canadian origin, and heralded the birth of Raven Fiddle Productions.
+Anna’s debut CD, The Raven Project was released in 1998, and explored the range and versatility of her newly commissioned electric five-string viola named “Wicked Grace.”
+This amazing instrument, with an ebony Raven’s head carved in place of the traditional scroll, became the icon for her record label, Raven Fiddle Productions.

 Her second album, Songspell, was a Celtic-blues fusion CD in collaboration with Canadian multi-instrumentalist David MacVittie.
 Anna released her third album “The Journey” in September 2001.
 A blending of classical, Celtic and world influence, “The Journey” reflects Anna’s roots in Classical music with a more symphonic feel.

 Her most recent album, Dream Within a Dream draws from a broader spectrum of global flavors, incorporating drum loops, hip hop rhythms, samples, and nature recordings.

 Besides performing her original works, Schaad Montgomery has appeared in New York, Ireland, Scotland, Canada, New Zealand and Australia with the six time World Champion Simon Fraser University Pipe Band, as well as recording and performing with bands such as Big Brother and the Holding Company, the Paperboys, and folk legend Bryan Bowers.